janv93/large-trading-api/README.md

 - install mongodb or use its web version
 - get api keys and secret of one of 3 exchanges: binance, kucoin, alpaca (recommended binance+alpaca for all tickers)

+## Questions:

+- feel free to open an issue if you have a question about how it works, if something is unclear, if you have ideas for improvements, really anything

 ## Notes/Learnings:

 - Tensorflow code commented out because of software requirements